Nissan Bluebird: 610 series

 In the United States and Canada, the car was sold simply as the "Datsun 610".
 The four-door sedans, a two-door hardtop coupé, and a five-door station wagon were available, and were marketed as a more luxurious and larger product than the 510.
 For 1973 and 1974, North American 610 HT models were equipped with the six-bulb tail lights that covered the entire rear panel, requiring the license plate to be mounted below the rear bumper.
 The car originally received criticisms for elevated noise levels and engine drivability problems; Nissan responded with engine improvements during 1973 and a new engine for 1974, mounted on new engine mounts to lower noise and vibration.
 The window seals were also modified, to lower wind noise.

-While the original Datsun 610 had a 94 hp 1770 cc L18 engine, 1974–1976 610s received the larger 2.0-litre L20B engine (as did the Datsun 710 from 1975), although with only 97 hp (SAE Net).
+While the original Datsun 610 had a 94 hp 1770 cc L18 engine, 1974–1976 610s received the larger 2.0-litre L20B engine (as did the Datsun 710 from 1975), with slightly more power at 97 hp (SAE Net).
 The federalized 2.0 thus produced less than what was claimed for a Japanese market 1.6.
-California-spec cars have 94 hp.
+California-spec cars were less powerful yet, with 94 hp.
 The federal/Canadian version took leaded fuel and depended on an EGR system for pollution control, while the California cars have a catalytic converter and require unleaded petrol, using technology labeled in Japan as Nissan NAPS.
 Gross horsepower ratings are 110 and 107 respectively.
 The 1974s also received larger bumpers mounted on hydraulic cylinders to meet new safety standards, increasing weight by about 215 lb and making the car 2.2 in longer.
 The additional weight meant performance still suffered moderately (while fuel consumption dropped by about ten percent) from the higher weight and additional emissions equipment.

 Until the 1977 introduction of the six-cylinder 810, the 610 was Datsun's largest car sold in North America.